 When your warning light for your transmission is showing up on your dashboard, it’s time to stop and let it cool for a while.

-Automatic transmission failures are usually as a result of overheating.
+Automatic transmission failures are usually a result of overheating.
 The main culprit for this is low transmission fluid.
-The normal transmission temp is 175 degrees but with overheating it could rise to over 240 degrees.
+The normal transmission temp is 175 degrees but with overheating, it could rise to over 240 degrees.

 This then leads to hardening of seals, and they soon start to melt slowly.
-At 260 degrees your plates will slip, and any further increase in temperature leads to clutches burn out, and your transmission fluid will form carbon.
+At 260 degrees, your plates will slip, and any further increase in temperature leads to clutch burn out, and your transmission fluid will form carbon.

-It is vital that you constantly monitor the normal transmission temp to help your transmission have a longer lifespan.
-The gears inside the transmission rub against each other, and this result in a lot of friction being generated which turns to internal heat.
+It is vital that you constantly monitor the normal transmission temp to help your transmission to have a longer lifespan.
+The gears inside the transmission rub against each other, and this results in a lot of friction being generated which turns to internal heat.

 What’s the ideal temperature?

 The ideal temperature for an automatic transmission is around 175 degrees.
-Cars do often have the coolant for the engine as a heat exchanger for the transmission fluid and therefore, they will often hold the same temperature if you are driving it normal.
+Cars often have the coolant for the engine as a heat exchanger for the transmission fluid and therefore, they will often hold the same temperature if you are driving it normally.

 However, if your transmission is slipping a lot or you are pulling something heavy, the coolant may not be enough to cool the transmission efficiency and the temperature may rise drastically to temperatures over 240 degrees.

 The older automatic transmission may not use coolant lines to the transmission, and these are even more sensitive to high loads.

 Most cars do not have an external temperature gauge for the automatic transmissions fluid.
 Instead, they use a warning light or the check engine light to show when the transmission is overheated.
 An overheated transmission can also cause the engine to go into limp mode to lower the risk of overheating.